y29r/tome-docs/docs/API.md

 !!! tip "Returns"
 	1. `#!luau thread: thread` &mdash; The thread responsible for destroying the Tome.

 Calls `#!luau task.delay`, with the 1st argument being `'duration'`.
-Once that time has elapsed successfully, the thread will call `#!luau Tome:Destroy` internally.
+Once that time has elapsed successfully, the thread will call [Tome:Destroy] internally.

 === "Basic Example"
 	```luau linenums="1" hl_lines="7-7"